GunturWibawa/MusicRecommendationYMusic/README.md

 # **Project Insight**

-Assuming the role of an Analyst within the framework of Y.Music Company for this project, the principal aim is to scrutinize various hypotheses and juxtapose users’ preferences.
-Presented below are the conclusions drawn upon project culmination.
+As an Analyst in the Y.Music Company, the principal aim for this project is to scrutinize various hypotheses and match user preferences.
+Presented below are the conclusions drawn upon project goals.

 Post rigorous data analysis, we can deduce: